Home > Energy Guides > Gas & Electricity Bills > Standard Variable Tariffs

 Even though prices can increase, most suppliers will give you 30 days’ notice when default prices are about to rise.

-How much do Standard Variable Tariffs Cost?
+How much does a Standard Variable Tariff cost?

 Will my standard tariff come to an end?